Trade Stock Indices

 Drawing Fibonacci Retracement Levels on Upward and Downward Trend

-What is a retracement?
-It is a pullback of the stock indices price before the stock indices trading market resumes the original trend/original direction of movement.
+What is retracement?
+It is a pullback of the stock indices trading price before the stock indices trading market resumes the original trend/original direction of movement.

-Example of Zigzag Movement: The Example below shows stock indices price moving up in a zigzag pattern.
+Example of Zigzag Movement: The Examples below shows stock indices trading price heading upwards in a zigzag pattern.

-Retracement on upward Indices trend - Fibonacci Retracement on Upward Index Trend and Fibonacci Retracement Levels on Downward Index Trend
+Retracement on upward Indices trend - Fibonacci Retracement on Upwards Index Trend & Fibonacci Retracement Levels on Downwards Index Trend - How Do You Analyze Fibonacci Retracement Levels Indicator on Trading Charts?

 1-2: Indices Price moves up